Dr. Francesca Pilo

 This project examines how the governance of infrastructure and citizenship change in urban neighbourhoods where sovereignty is contested.
 In cities of the South, precarious urban utilities (e.g. electricity and water) in low-income neighbourhoods often symbolize a failing citizen-state relationship.
 However, a diversity of non-state actors affects the way in which infrastructure is accessed and mediates this citizen-state-infrastructure relationship.
 Private companies often assume the role of providers, and, at the same time, criminal actors (gangs and militias) can directly or indirectly control these infrastructures.
 Moreover, users’ cooperatives attempt to introduce environmentally sustainable solutions (e.g. solar panels).
 This project studies the governance of electricity infrastructure and its implications on citizenship formation.
 Focusing on Rio de Janeiro (Brazil) and Kingston (Jamaica), it investigates (i) how non-state actors (private companies, criminals, users’ cooperatives) negotiate their legitimacy and redefine rights and responsibilities amongst citizens, focusing on technological and social arrangements; and 2) how citizens’ practices relating to these devices are linked to the negotiation of rights and responsibilities associated with political membership.
 Connecting science & technology studies to citizenship studies, it approaches infrastructure and its technology as mediating relations between citizens, the state, and non-state actors, and it extends understandings of citizenship, including their non-state mediations.

-Participation in collective research project (concluded)
+Participation in collective research projects (concluded)

-HYBRIDELEC, "Hybridations électriques : formes émergentes de la transition énergétique dans les villes du Sud / Electric Hybrids: Emerging forms of the energy transition in Cities of the Global South", LATTS, CERI, PRODIC and CERI (SciencePo), PI: Eric Verdeil and Sylvy Jaglin
+HYBRIDELEC, "Hybridations électriques : formes émergentes de la transition énergétique dans les villes du Sud / Electric Hybrids: Emerging forms of the energy transition in Cities of the Global South", LATTS, CERI, PRODIC and CERI (SciencePo), PI: Eric Verdeil and Sylvy Jaglin (2018-2021)

 ERC SECURCIT program “Transforming citizenship through Hybrid Governance: the Impact of Public-Private Security Assemblages” (2014-2018), University of Amsterdam.
 PI: Rivke Jaffe.
 As post-doctoral researcher (2017-2019)